Welcome to Off the Shelf festival of words

 Brought to you by the University of Sheffield

-We would like to take this opportunity to thank our funders and supporters who are helping us to deliver a diverse programme for audiences across the region.
+We would like to take this opportunity to thank our funders, supporters and partners who are helping us to deliver a diverse programme for audiences across the region.

 Delivered by: University of Sheffield

 Supported by: Arts Council England.
 Sheffield Hallam University.
-Sheffield Property Association.
-Sheffield Insititute for Policy Studies, Sheffield Hallam University
+Sheffield City Council.

 Please donate if you can

-The global pandemic has had a massive impact on how we are able to deliver this year’s festival.
-The Festival relies on box office revenue to keep it sustainable and this year we anticipate a 75% decrease in our revenue.
-Please donate and help us to keep Off the Shelf sustainable and accessible for the people of Sheffield, for our staff and students, for children, for communities, for the authors we support, for readers and writers, for everyone who loves literature.
-The money we raise will go back to the Festival, to pay for the authors, the venues, the podcasts and digital events we have produced and the great content we are delivering.
+The past year has been a difficult one and impacted on our box office revenue.
+If you can, please donate and help us to keep Off the Shelf sustainable and accessible for the people of South Yorkshire, for our staff and students, for children, for communities, for the authors we support, for readers and writers, for everyone who loves literature.
+The money we raise will go back to the Festival, to pay for the authors, the venues, the podcasts and digital events we have produced and the diverse content we are delivering.
 In supporting Off the Shelf, your donation will contribute to the cultural life of our beloved city and enable us to continue our work.